fac-freelancers/website/README.md

 * Before you start any work, find an issue to work on or create one if you see an improvement to be made

-* When you start add the 'in-progress' label to an issue and site the branch you will be working on
+* When you start working on an issue add the 'in-progress' label to an issue and site the branch you will be working on

 * Make regular commits to your 'in-progress' branch